9506hqwy/k8s-client-plugin-rs/README.md

-# Template for Rust Crate
+# Kubernetes Client Plugin for Rust

-This repository provides a template for Rust crate.
+## Sample kubelet Plugin

-## TODO
+This plugin provides `kubectl create sample` command that creates sample custom resources that is managed by [sample-custom-controller](https://github.com/9506hqwy/k8s-custom-controller-rs).

-* Collect test coverage on vscode test running.
+Copy the binary to `PATH` directory.